Supported Housing Worker

 • 20% staff discount at Julian House bike workshops

-• 6 weekly Reflective Practice sessions from external facilitators
+• 6 weekly Reflective Practice sessions from objective, external facilitators

-Please note: We reserve the right to close vacancies once a suitable candidate is found.
-We recommend submitting your application promptly.
+Please note: We reserve the right to close our vacancies once the perfect candidate has been found.
+We recommend submitting your application as soon as possible so that you don’t miss out! #J-18808-Ljbffr

 Supported Housing Worker employer: Julian House